Ampang–Kuala Lumpur Elevated Highway

-E12 Ampang–Kuala Lumpur Elevated Highway (AKLEH), (Malay: Lebuhraya Bertingkat Ampang–Kuala Lumpur), is the first elevated highway in Malaysia.
+E12 Ampang–Kuala Lumpur Elevated Highway (AKLEH), (Lebuhraya Bertingkat Ampang–Kuala Lumpur; 安邦–吉隆坡高架大道), is the first elevated highway in Malaysia.
 The 7.9 km elevated highway connects Ampang (in Selangor state) and Kuala Lumpur.
 This highway was built to reduce traffic congestion at Jalan Ampang and make access to the city more convenient.
 Motorcycles and other vehicles with two wheels were banned from using this highway for safety reasons; the ban on motorcycles was lifted on 19 June 2008 because of escalating fuel prices.

 Route background

 The Kilometre Zero is located at the entrance from Jalan Raja Abdullah at Jalan Sultan Ismail Interchange, Kuala Lumpur.

 History

 The construction of the Ampang–Kuala Lumpur Elevated Highway was approved on 16 May 1996 when Prolintas was awarded the concession of the highway, which will end in 2029.
 Construction began in the same year at the banks of the Klang River and was completed in 2001.
 The highway opened to traffic on 17 May 2001 after numerous delays, and the toll collection started on 1 June 2001.